ngoccamne/ngoccamne/README.md

 <div align="center">

 # 👋 Hi, I'm Cam!✨
 *☕ + 🔌 + ✨ = Survival Mode*
 *Fueled by caffeine, driven by curiosity, and probably one bug away from a breakdown.*
-*Just a girl learning to build cool things in an embedded world.🌸*
+*Just a girl learning to build some things in an embedded world.🌸*

 </div>
-🎓 I'm studied Electronics and Telecommunications at HCM University of Technology.
+🎓 I'm studying Electronics and Telecommunications at HCM University of Technology.

 <h4 align="left">Languages:</h4>
 <p><a target="_blank" rel="noreferrer">